BARDA Participant Guide

 Other traffic points:

 At the BTEC facility, you will have access to a laptop computer and wireless Internet connection during regular course hours.
 If you use a Web-based email client (for example, a Gmail account), you will be able to check your email during class breaks.
 Access to printing or copying generally will not be available.
 However, should a genuine and immediate need arise, you may ask BTEC staff for assistance.
-There is internet access in each apartment as the E.S.
-King Village, but you must bring an Ethernet cable at least 2 meters long.
+There is internet access in the Wolf Ridge apartments.

 There are several cell phone companies where you can buy a cell phone.
 Some companies include: Verizon (www.verizon.com), Cingular (www.cingular.com), Sprint (www.sprint.com), and T-Mobile (www.t-mobile.com/).
 You can buy "pre-paid" phone plans and pay for the phone.
 International calls, however, will be expensive from cell phones.
 We recommend that you use a telephone card or Skype for international calls.